 As recipients of His grace, we should pursue ways to extend grace to others out of a response to the Gospel.
 If you’re being impacted by the gospel, there are countless opportunities - both formal and informal - to serve others at Missio Dei Church.
 Serving on a ministry team is also a great way to meet people and develop meaningful relationships.
 Below, you will find several opportunities to serve others through various ministries in the life of Missio Dei.

-Now that we meet at Hall Fletcher Elementary, many things need to be set up on Sundays in order to prepare for our worship gatherings.
+While we are now meeting in a semi-permanent space, there are a few things that need to be set up on Sundays in order to prepare for our worship gatherings.
 Set-up team members arrive early to get our facility ready: brewing coffee, putting out signs, preparing Communion, etc. Tear-down team members hang around after worship to clean up and put things away.
 Contact: Laura Buckwalter at email@example.com.

 Missio Kids Team